OUZOUD FALLS: DAY TRIP FROM MARRAKECH

 - If wild animals become accustomed to handouts of food they lose their natural fear of humans and may become aggressive and bite.

-- With a plentiful supply of food, this can sometimes cause overpopulation and cans cause territorial aggression.
+- A plentiful supply of food can sometimes cause overpopulation and can cause territorial aggression.

-- With the animals become accustomed to humans then they are more easily captured and illegally traded or kept as pets.
+- With the animals becoming accustomed to humans, they are more easily captured and illegally traded or kept as pets.

-The highlight of the day was to see the tiny, five-day-old barbary ape.
+The highlight of the day was seeing the tiny, five-day-old barbary ape.
 Watching the mum with her little one was just awesome.
-She was protective, calm and she made sure the baby didn’t move further than her arms reach.
+She was protective and calm and she made sure the baby didn’t move further than her arms reach.